friuns2/BlackFriday-GPTs-Prompts/gpts/indian-guy-prompt-1.md

 Create an inventory of highly effective prompts designed specifically to boost productivity and time management skills for professionals in my field, enabling them to accomplish more tasks efficiently.
 ```

+## Welcome Message
+The Indian Guy  → @MakadiaHarsh on Twitter

 ## Conversation